gristlabs/grist-help/help/examples/2020-10-print-labels.md

 The template is at: <https://public.getgrist.com/bk5LT8s722gE/Print-Labels/m/fork>{:target="\_blank"}.

-You can use it right way.
+You can use it right away.
 Simply type in your own addresses.

 The template shows a few variations of what you can do.